 Taking climate change into account, the Type 1 need was calculated in the model for the various planning horizons.
-For the Water Forward baseline demand projection with climate change effects included, the maximum 12-month Type 1 needs recorded when modeling under hydrologic scenario B (period of record with climate change) are, as shown in Table F-1, 3,000 acre-feet in 2020, 10,600 acre-feet in 2040, 15,400 acre-feet in 2070, and 24,800 acre-feet in 2115 should a triggering drought event occur.
+For the Water Forward baseline demand projection with climate change effects included, the maximum 12-month Type 1 needs recorded when modeling under hydrologic scenario B (period of record with climate change) are shown in Table F-1, should a triggering drought event occur.
 These projections are the estimated outdoor water use savings amounts, using the baseline demands with climate change effects, associated with going from Stage 3 to Stage 4 restrictions in the drought contingency plan.